What Is Hearing Loss?

 Secondary symptoms include:

 - tinnitus, ringing, buzzing, or other sounds in the ear when no outside noise is present

 - hyperacusis, a rare hearing disorder of reduced tolerance to sound with accompanying auditory pain to certain intensities and frequencies of sound

 - vertigo, the feeling that you or your surroundings are moving but they’re not

 - disequilibrium or a dizziness feeling of an impending fall or of the need to obtain external assistance to be able to move properly

 - increased hearing of one’s own voice and respiratory sounds, usually as a result of a constantly open eustachian tube or the tremor of the soft palate or muscles of auditory ossicles.

 Be Proactive About Your Hearing Health

-The average human life span gained more years during the 20th and 21st century than in all prior millennia combined.
+The average human life span gained more years during the 20th century than in all prior millennia combined.
 In many ways, we’re still becoming used to getting “old”.